 - Examine: perform the flow analysis stage of formal verification

 - Prove: perform the proof stage of formal verification (which includes flow analysis)

-These code snippets are editable, so you can modify the code and rerun the tools to see the effect on compilation or analysis.
-Use the button Reset to restore the initial version of the example.
+You can edit the sample code, so you can modify it and rerun the tools to see the effect of your changes on the compilation or analysis.
+Use the Reset button to restore the example to its initial version.

 What is it?¶